LongPham7/Random-Number-Generators/README.md

 *N'* = (*a* \* *N* + *c*) mod *m*,

 where parameters a, c, and m are chosen by users.
 The initial value of N, called a seed, must be specified by the users.
-Then an arbitrarily long sequence of pseudo random numbers can be generated.
 Note that the numbers generated are bounded above by *m*.

 Java's built-in RNG can be accessed by invoking Math.random().
 This generates numbers within the range of [0,1].